 For years, businesses and investors have called for a simplified sustainability disclosure landscape.
 In response to this market demand, in November 2021 the IFRS Foundation Trustees announced the formation of the International Sustainability Standards Board (ISSB) to develop—in the public interest—a global baseline of high-quality sustainability disclosure standards to meet investors’ information needs.

 In establishing the ISSB, the Trustees emphasized the importance of building on existing sustainability disclosure standards.
-To help accomplish this, the IFRS Foundation consolidated leading investor-focused sustainability disclosure organizations, the Climate Disclosure Standards Board (CDSB) and the Value Reporting Foundation (which housed the SASB Standards and the Integrated Reporting Framework).
+To help accomplish this, the IFRS Foundation consolidated leading investor-focused sustainability disclosure organisations, the Climate Disclosure Standards Board (CDSB) and the Value Reporting Foundation (which housed the SASB Standards and the Integrated Reporting Framework).
 These consolidations are complete as of August 1, 2022.

 The ISSB has committed to building upon SASB Standards, and encourages businesses and investors to keep using them.
 Here are answers to the top five questions we’re receiving about the future of the SASB Standards under the ISSB.